CyberSource/cybersource-oauth-samples-node/README.md

 ## How To Use This Sample
 This sample is based on a very simple node application and effectively demonstrates 3 key steps which could easily be implemented from any web-based application:

 ### Step 1.
 Redirect the user to validate their CyberSource account, with a "Connect to CyberSource" button.
 In your application link to the CyberSource OAuth URL, including the required URL parameters.

+From our sample this is https://github.com/CyberSource/cybersource-oauth-samples-node/blob/master/views/index.ejs

 ![OAuth Screenshots](screenshots/oauth-sample-step1.png "Screenshot showing the Initation of the OAuth flow.")

-### Merchant Authentication & Authorization
+### Merchant Authentication & Authorization.

 The merchant will authenticate and the authorize your application to connect with their CyberSource account.